-The circuit is a test that assesses a person's ability to perform tasks specific to rappel operations.
-Rappel applicants must successfully complete the circuit to be considered for employment.
+The circuit is a test that assesses a person's ability to perform tasks specific to hover exit and rappel operations.
+Hover exit and rappel applicants must successfully complete the circuit to be considered for employment.

 The circuit test involves two components, including: